syvb/ttw/docs/config.md

   ```
 6. If the backend is only accessible over HTTPS, set `secure-cookie` to `true` in `config.json`.
 7. (optional) If you want, you can store user databases in a custom location with the `user-db-dir` config key in `config-private.json`.
+8. (optional) You can set `extra-footer-text` or `extra-homepage-text` to add extra text to the footer/homepage.

 You're done!